Ning Ning, Infant Orangutan

 Ning Ning, Portrait # 1

 I was walking with my wife, Lee, when we first met Ning Ning in a park near Kuala Lumpur, Malaysia.
-Ning Ning and her keeper were walking hand in hand down a path, Ning Ning being restrained only by the keeper's hold on her hand.
+Ning Ning and her keeper were walking hand in hand down a path with Ning Ning being restrained only by the keeper's hold on her hand.
 When we stopped to talk to the keeper, the small three-year-old orangutan took Lee’s hand and pulled herself up, wanting to be held.
 Lee obliged, cradling Ning Ning in her arms while the small orangutan played with her necklace.
 I was struck by the gentleness of this infant being, and her need for nurturing.
-The next time we saw Ning Ning she was being mobbed by a busload of tourists, and had become quite agitated.
-The images here were made just afterward, as we tried to calm the infant orangutan.
+The next time we saw Ning Ning she was surrounded by a busload of tourists, and had become very agitated.
+The images here were made afterward, as we tried to help calm the baby orangutan.

 Ning Ning's story, like that of all orangutans taken from the wild, is tragic.
-Orangutan mothers and their young can be separated only by killing the mother.
-Infants are taken and sold for extremely high prices.
+Baby orangutans are in demand as pets, and the young can be separated from their fiercely defensive mothers only by killing the mother.
+The babies are then taken and sold for extremely high prices.
 They often refuse to eat and are transported under terrible conditions.
-Between six and eight infants die for each one that survives.
+Between six and eight of them die for each one that survives.
+Orangutans live up to 60 years in captivity, but once grown they have many times the strength of a human and cease being good pets.

 This cruelty, apart from the toll it takes on individual orangutans, is a death sentence for the entire specie.
 Female orangutans usually have only three or four offspring during their lifetime.
-They are biologically capable of having more, but caring for the young is so demanding that they must wait until one is matured before having another.
-Twins are rarely born, but when they are, one must be forsaken for the other's survival.
 With such a low reproduction rate and so few orangutans remaining, every individual counts.
+Additionally, the only habitats that support wild orangutans are vanishing at an astonishing rate.

 Ning Ning, Portrait # 2